If you're using Cloudflare Workers, combine Hyperdrive and Neon for 10x query speed – Learn more

 6. When you finish making your selections, click Create.

-Your read-only compute is provisioned and appears in the Computes section of the Branches page.
-This is your read replica.
+Your read replica is provisioned and appears on the Computes tab of the Branches page.
 The following section describes how to connect to your read replica.

-Alternatively, you can create read replicas using the Neon API or Neon CLI.
+Alternatively, you can create read replicas using the Neon CLI or Neon API, providing the flexibility required to integrate read replicas into your workflows or CI/CD processes.

 API